maet3608/ml-papers/README.md

 ## Architecture search

+[Neural Architecture Search: A Survey](https://arxiv.org/pdf/1808.05377v1.pdf): As the title says: a review of methods to automatically determine the structure of a neural network.

 [DARTS: Differentiable Architecture Search](https://arxiv.org/abs/1806.09055): Search for network architectures using gradient decent.
 Considerably faster and simpler than other methods.